Notable AI Models Documentation

 Records

 The database focuses on information relevant to trends in AI model development.
-Records in the database have information about three broad areas:
+Records in this dataset have information about three broad areas:

 Bibliographic information about the model and its associated publication, for example its title, URL, authors, citations, date, etc.